tanay-jaiman/CODEX/README.md

 'CODEX' is a project aimed at creating a fun scripting language that performs basic computations and instructions.
 It is inspired by the medieval tongue with a neat Witcher 3 reference.

-## Features and Drawbacks (0.1.0)
+## Features and Drawbacks (0.2.0)

-1. **CODEX** is a compiled, high-level, & weakly-typed scripting language.
+1. **CODEX** is an interpreted, high-level, & weakly-typed scripting language.
 It takes syntactic inspiration from C++.
 2. Two data types are supported that can be stored inside variables - floating point numerals (any integer declared is automatically type casted into a float), and strings.
 3. Both of the above-mentioned data types are declared implicitly with automatic type casting from float to string in that specified order.
 4. Booleans are used to resolve conditions but cannot be used as a data type.
-5. There will not be a situation where type errors could arise given the high-level nature of the language where every data type is allowed type-casting and every data type is also allowed to be compared with another.
-In the case that a string is compared with a float (e.g. "abc" > 1.2), the float will be type casted into a string like "1.2" and then passed through a `strcmp`.

-    Be careful as it might remove the possibility of type errors, but can cause unambiguous/unexpected results.
+5. Errors :
+    -   Syntax errors work like any language, if the syntax is violated then, an error is thrown.
+    -   Type errors are thrown only in the case of subtraction, multiplication, or division between strings and numbers.
+In case of addition or boolean comparison between different types, float is casted into string and passed through a `strcmp`.
+    -   Declaration errors arise in one of the following cases :
+        1. A variable is used but was never declared
+        2. A variable is being declared that has already been declared (note that assignment is not the same as declaration)
+        3. A variable was declared as a constant(`engrave`) but an attempt to assign it to another value was made.

 6. Conditional statements are handled using "consider and otherwise," which is the CODEX counterpart of if-else.
 Note that there is no existing counterpart of "else if" or "elif."
 7. Looping through statements is handled by "whilst," which is the CODEX counterpart of a while loop.
 Note that there is no existing counterpart of a "for loop."
 8. Comments are similar to how they would be declared in C++ with the use of `//`.
 There is, however, no support for multi-line comments.
-9. Currently, there is no support for arrays/lists, structs, enums, or substrings.
+9. Currently, there is no support for arrays/lists, structs, enums, or functions.

 ## Syntax